pnnl/HyperNetX/docs/source/glossary.rst

 		PropertyStore.
 By storing the data and metadata in a single place, updates and references have a single source of truth.

-	IncidenceStore
-		Class in icidence_store.py.
-The minimal amount of data required to instantiate a hypergraph is a set of Incidences, :math:`\mathcal{I}`.
-The
-		Edges and Nodes can be inferred from the pairs :math:`(e,v)` in the Incidences.

 	hypergraph
 		A hypergraph is a tuple of three sets, :math:`H =  (V, E, \mathcal{I})`.